 Average Weather in Jamestown North Dakota, United States

-In Jamestown, the temperature typically varies from 3°F to 83°F over the course of the year, and is rarely below -17°F or above 92°F.
+In Jamestown, the summers are long and warm; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 3°F to 83°F and is rarely below -17°F or above 92°F.

 Average High and Low Temperature